-On October 8th we hosted a “Ask the Gardening Experts” Interactive Workshop attended by over 50 students and presented by 5 panelists.
+On October 8th we hosted an “Ask the Gardening Experts” Interactive Workshop attended by over 50 students and presented by 5 panelists.
 It was an information packed day that offered many solutions for problems gardeners face.
 We will be releasing the full class on video for the public to purchase.
 Until then we wanted to share one of our favorite bits of information from the day.
-Lee Ann Merrill from M&R Durango Insectary and Claudia Stover a Referral Associate and Vermiculture Expert both shared their favorite homemade, non-toxic pest sprays.
+Lee Anne Merrill from M&R Durango Insectary and Claudia Stover, a Referral Associate and Vermiculture Expert, both shared their favorite homemade, non-toxic pest sprays.
 These sprays can be made officially “organic” by using the suggested organic ingredients listed below.
-We’ve also included video of their own words offering some super helpful hints on how and when to apply the sprays.
+We’ve also included video offering some super helpful hints on how and when to apply the sprays.

 Kelp & Soap Spray from Lee Anne

 2-3 Tablespoons Kelp (seaweed) Extract – available at your local garden store

 2-3 Tablespoons Dish Soap (use 7th Generation, Dr. Bronner’s, or other Earth friendly brand to stay organic)